alysjimen/Predicting-Eviction-Risk-Using-Landlord-Property-Networks-in-Harris-County/README.md

 The extra_features file was converted into binary indicators describing whether HCAD recorded amenities or structural characteristics including swimming pools, pool/spa combinations, garages, carports, sheds, porches, outdoor kitchens, solar panels, foundation repairs, and cracked slabs.
 Multiple feature records belonging to the same property were collapsed into account-level indicators so that a property remained represented by a single row.

 Structural information from both structural_elem1 and structural_elem2 was incorporated because apartment and income-producing housing may appear in either file.
 These records were used to derive measures of building grade, condition/desirability/utility, physical condition, foundation characteristics, HVAC systems, exterior-wall composition, and structural complexity.
 Continuous adjustment values were retained separately for variables such as grade and CDU, while categorical or potentially multi-valued characteristics were represented using appropriate indicators and counts.

+##Initial Graph Representation

+The first version of the model represents the Harris County rental market as a directed *heterogeneous bipartite graph*.
+The graph contains two node types:

+Landlord nodes, representing property owners identified from HCAD ownership records.
+Property nodes, representing individual HCAD property accounts.

+The two node sets are connected through an ownership relation:

+The graph is bipartite because, landlord nodes connect only to property nodes and property nodes connect only to landlords.
+There are initially no property-to-property or landlord-to-landlord edges.

+Although ownership has a natural direction from landlord to property, a reverse computational relation is also added.
+The reverse edge does not imply that a property owns a landlord.
+It is included to permit bidirectional message passing within the GNN.

+The graph will be represented in PyTorch Geometric using HeteroData, which supports graphs containing multiple node types, edge types, and feature spaces.